 Noel Gutierrez-Brizuela is a physical oceanography student in his sixth year in the PhD program at Scripps Institution of Oceanography at UC San Diego.
 Originally from Guadalajara, Jalisco, Mexico, he previously studied at Universidad de Guadalajara and earned his bachelor’s degree in physics.
-Gutierrez-Brizuela is co-advised by climate scientist Shang-Ping Xie and oceanographer Matthew Alford, is a member of Alford’s Multiscale Ocean Dynamics (MOD) group, and was a COP27 delegagte.
+Gutierrez-Brizuela is co-advised by climate scientist Shang-Ping Xie and oceanographer Matthew Alford, is a member of Alford’s Multiscale Ocean Dynamics (MOD) group, and was a COP27 delegate.

 explorations now: Why did you choose to attend Scripps?